 This Practice Note outlines the test for standing in judicial review (JR) proceedings and specifically looks at standing in the context of environmental law judicial reviews.
 It was produced in partnership with Landmark Chambers.
 It covers the sufficient interest test, claimants and funding.

 This Practice Note considers the use of protective costs orders (PCOs) in judicial review (JR) proceedings for environmental matters, produced in partnership with Landmark Chambers.
 It explains what a PCO is, and when they can be used in environmental matters.
-It covers access to justice and costs under the United Nations Economic Commission for Europe (UNECE) Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus Convention), the application of the Civil Procedure (Amendment) Rules 2013, SI 2013/262 (CPR), PCOs in an Aarhus Convention claim and PCOs in non-Aarhus claims under CPR.
+It covers access to justice and costs under the United Nations Economic Commission for Europe (UNECE) Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus Convention), the application of the Civil Procedure (Amendment) Rules 2013, SI 2013/262 (CPR), PCOs in an Aarhus Convention claims and PCOs in non-Aarhus claims under CPR.
 It also covers the changes regarding costs protection in judicial reviews after the entry into force of sections 88–90 of the Criminal Justice and Courts Act 2015.

 This Practice Note provides guidance on the general principles of compensation following a compulsory purchase order (CPO).
 It explains: the general principles of compensation; what the ‘Compensation Code’ is; the basis for compensation, including market value of land taken, severance and injurious affection, disturbance and fees; planning assumptions in valuing land; the date of valuation; the time limit for bringing a claim; blight; when compensation is payable for the execution or continued use of works or for interference with an easement or other right; and reforms in the Neighbourhood Planning Act 2017.